Holidays

 Siliguri

-Siliguri is a picturesque town offering spectacular views of Himalayas.
+Siliguri is a picturesque town offering spectacular views of the Himalayas on clear bright days.
 It is quite famous for its tea gardens and a thick forest.
-The city is located on the bank of the Mahananda River and is a beautiful place to stop by if travelling to Darjeeling, Kalimpong or Sikkim.
-If you wish, you can also visit the colourful Salugara gompa that is about 5kms from the main town and is adorned with an imposing chorten-like spire.
+The city is located on the bank of the Mahananda River and is one of the best sightseeing places to stop by if travelling to Darjeeling, Kalimpong or Sikkim.
+If you wish, you can also visit the colourful Salugara gompa that is about 5 kms from the main town and is adorned with an imposing chorten-like spire.
 Siliguri is also an ideal place to shop for Chinese knock-offs in the bustling Hong Kong Market, which is off the Sevoke Road in the heart of town.

 Highlights: